UK Statutory Interest Calculator

 BoE base rateStatutory additionTotal annual rate

-The 8% addition is fixed by UK law; update the base rate if it has changed (check the current rate).
-Need a custom or contractual rate?
+The 8% addition is set by UK law.
+Look up any historic base rate figure in the Bank of England base rate history.
+Need a custom or contractual rate instead?
 Use the advanced late payment calculator.

 Up to £999.99£40